 Antero Taivalsaari, a core designer for the j2ME platform speaks about the growth of J2ME embedded mobile devices and says “It is fairly safe to forecast that there will be at least 800 million J2ME-enabled devices in the world by the end of 2007”

 The Next2Friends Intelligent Matching from Virtual to Reality system will consist of a central web server holding all the users and their details including password, photos, personal profile (inputted textual information on themselves) and phone configuration settings.
 All users will host a small service on their mobile device which will implement the Bluetooth protocol and listen for incoming connections whilst searching for other devices running the same client/server.
-Once users enter the same proximity the devices will swap profiles and make the decision whether to create a match.
-This is based on simple criteria the users have selected such as age and gender.
-If a match is made it is flagged and stored to the device.
-The user can then choose to update their account by selecting to synchronise the device with the central server.
+Once users enter the same proximity the devices will securely register that a match has taken place at that specific time and will store and encrypted certificate to update the server later.The user can then choose to update their account by selecting to synchronise the device with the central server.
 HTTPS over their cellular network carrier will be used for this.

 Once the device has been synchronised with the central server all the member’s matches will appear when they log in through their web browser [figure 3.0] Users will also be able to view more detailed information on the match and even send messages.
 All configurations for the device will be set online and are applied to the device every time a synchronisation is completed, which would be invoked by the user through the device.
 This way the user has full control over the whole system via the easy to use web interface instead of fiddling around with the smaller screen and buttons on the mobile device.